3 minutes

 control work well enough for me.

-is fairly simple - I have a FROM
+My Dockerfile is fairly simple - I have a FROM and MAINTAINER line,

 script that adds a local-to-container user with the appropriate uid/gid,